Sexual harassment affects the health and well being of workers, according to new research.

-Women are more severely impacted than men
+Women more severely impacted

 According to the research, women are twice as likely than men to show persistent psychological distress two years after experiencing sexual harassment at work.

-They also have worse physical health symptoms and satisfaction with their health.
+Additionally, they have worse physical health symptoms and satisfaction with their health.